Helen Wagner: As the World Turns

 Wagner played the soap opera's matriarch, Nancy Hughes, from its debut on April 2, 1956, until her death.
 She was acknowledged in Guinness World Records for having the longest run in a single role on television, a position she held until 2010.

-In fact, Wagner spoke the show's very first line, "Good morning, dear," and would witness its many broadcast transformations.
-As The World Turns premiered as a 30-minute program and was the first soap opera, along with The Edge of Night, to do so.
-Up until that time, all soaps ran for only 15 minutes.
-Advertisers were skeptical at first, finding it hard to believe that the average housewife had the attention span to tune to one soap opera for a half-hour.
-The show would hit ratings gold within three years.
-It would eventually expand to a full hour.
+Wagner spoke the show's very first line, "Good morning, dear."

 On November 22, 1963, Wagner inadvertently became part of broadcast history.
 About ten minutes into that day's episode of As the World Turns, a scene featuring her character was interrupted by Walter Cronkite's first news bulletin that President John F. Kennedy had been shot in Dallas (this bulletin was audio only, as the studio camera was not ready until 20 minutes later).
 Wagner later remembered that she and actor Santos Ortega, who played Grandpa Hughes, continued with the scene as it was broadcast live, unaware of the unfolding tragedy until they were told about it during a commercial break.

-Wagner took some breaks from the role, both voluntary and involuntary.
-After six months with the show, creator Irna Phillips fired her because she did not favor the way Wagner poured coffee.
-After overwhelming pressure to hire her back, Phillips did so begrudgingly.
-Wagner would leave of her own accord in the early 1980s.
-Dissatisfied with then-producer Mary-Ellis Bunim's decision to showcase the Hughes family less, Wagner and co-star Don MacLaughlin walked away from the show after vocal dissent in the press.
-With As The World Turns having fallen from the top spot in the Nielsen TV ratings, Bunim wanted to shift the show's focus to the younger generation.
-Wagner eventually returned to the role in 1985 and in 1986 she and an ailing MacLaughlin, who played her on-screen husband, were prominently featured in the show's 30th anniversary episode.
-The storyline had their characters celebrating their 50th wedding anniversary.